escape2020/school2021/participants_logbook.md

 * This was my first summer school and I am very grateful that I attended it.
 The organisation was great, all the tutors very friendly and always willing to help and the materials provided extremely helpful.
   The contents tought provide a very mighty tool and I will try to integrate it to my workflow.
 Many thanks!
 Robert Kamlah

+* Thank you for organizing this summer school.
+I learned a lot and I look forward to meet and code with our colleagues soon.
+Thank you for making Astronomy and Data Science more accessible. :telescope: :computer: All the best! :muscle: - Julie Ann Delda